Essential Facilitation

 Live Online | Virtual Instructor-Led

 Highly interactive online training for project managers and leaders who regularly facilitate online meetings.
 Practice is specifically geared to the virtual meeting environment.
-Six to eight 120-minute sessions.
+Eight 120-minute sessions.

 Custom Blend | Combination live classroom, VILT & Asynchronous